 Pruitt was a seasonal guest on local radio stations, explaining the ecological importance and the beauty of winter in Canada.
 He pioneered the use of specific terms for all kinds of snow formations, drawing together a specialized vocabulary of Inuktitut, Inupiat, and Dene words that is widely used today.
 He was an associate editor of the scientific journal The Canadian Field-Naturalist.
 He was a longtime member of the Manitoba Naturalists Society (now Nature Manitoba), and was honourary chairperson of the organization for a period of time.
 He co-wrote Boreal Forest of Canada and Russia (2004), a bilingual Russian-English study based on the decades of research findings at the Taiga Biological Station and the Kostroma Taiga Biological Station in Russia.
 He also contributed articles to popular publications such as Harpers and Audubon, and scientific journals such as The Canadian Field-Naturalist and the Journal of Mammalogy.
 He maintained an active correspondence with hundreds of naturalists around the world.
 After his formal retirement from the university, he held a Senior Scholar position and continued to supervise graduate students at the Taiga Biological Station.

-Called “the father of North American boreal ecology,” in 1989 he received the Canadian government’s Northern Science Award Centenary Medal “for significant contribution to understanding of the North.”
+Called “the father of North American boreal ecology,” he received the Ernest Thompson Seton Medal from the Manitoba Naturalists Society (1984) and the Canadian government’s Northern Science Award Centenary Medal “for significant contribution to understanding of the North” (1989).
 He was also the recipient of the Scion Distinguished Naturalist Medal, the Vilhjalmur Stefansson Award, as well as an Award of Merit for his teaching film, Techniques in Boreal Ecology.
 He was a Fellow of the Explorers Club, in recognition of his contribution to scientific knowledge.
 In May 1993, his stand against Project Chariot was vindicated when he received a special citation from the Alaska State Legislature for his “allegiance to truth and personal integrity.”
 He was also presented with an Honorary Doctor of Science degree from the University of Alaska.
 In May 2001, he was given an Honourary Doctor of Science degree by Memorial University.

 He died on 7 December 2009.